keboola/blog/_drafts/how-to-accelerate-your-business-growth-using-data-analytics.md

 * Are you leaving money on the table because you wrongfully predicted how many server nodes your website would need to handle increased traffic spurs?
 * Are you growing exponentially, but are unable to sign up new clients to your consulting because you failed to train account managers on time?

-_Pro tip: Keboola automates your data engineering to get your data-stack ready for predictive analytics in just a couple of clicks._
+_Insider tip: Keboola automates your data engineering to get your data-stack ready for predictive analytics in just a couple of clicks._

 ## 3) Build better products with machine learning